MichalKarbownik/falcon-docs/docs/falcon-server/basics.md

 server.start()
 ```

-If extension requires an API to work correctly then API can be either implemented inside the extension,
+If the extension requires an API to work correctly, then the API can be either implemented inside the extension,
-but it can also be implemented as separate package.
-Then, such API can be added via [`apis`](#apis-configuration) and used by extension.
+but it can also be implemented as a separate package.
+After which the API can be added via [`apis`](#apis-configuration) and be used by the extension.

-This is especially handy when extension realised some piece of functionality that can use data from various 3rd party services -
+This is especially handy when the extension adds functionalities that use data from 3rd party services -
-e.g. blog extension can use Wordpress for content fetching, but also any other service that can deliver data in the format accepted by blog extension.
+e.g. a blog extension can use Wordpress for content fetching, but also any other service that can deliver data in the format accepted by that same extension.

 ```js
 const FalconServer = require('@deity/falcon-server');